CSALabsAutomation/azure-cosmosdb-lab/steps/09_troubleshooting-azure-cosmos-db-performance/documentation.md

 1. For the ``_endpointUri`` variable, replace the placeholder value with the **URI** value and for the ``_primaryKey`` variable, replace the placeholder value with the **PRIMARY KEY** value from your Azure Cosmos DB account.
 Use [these instructions](https://github.com/CSALabsAutomation/azure-cosmosdb-lab/blob/main/steps/01_creating-a-partitioned-container/documentation.md) to get these values if you do not already have them:

-    - For example, if your **uri** is ``https://cosmosacct.documents.azure.com:443/``, your new variable assignment will look like this:
+    - For example, if your **uri** is ``https://xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxcosmosacct.documents.azure.com:443/``, your new variable assignment will look like this:

     ```csharp
-    private static readonly string _endpointUri = "https://cosmosacct.documents.azure.com:443/";
+    private static readonly string _endpointUri = "https://xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx";
     ```

-    - For example, if your **primary key** is ``elzirrKCnXlacvh1CRAnQdYVbVLspmYHQyYrhx0PltHi8wn5lHVHFnd1Xm3ad5cn4TUcH4U0MSeHsVykkFPHpQ==``, your new variable assignment will look like this:
+    - For example, if your **primary key** is ``xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx``, your new variable assignment will look like this:

     ```csharp
-    private static readonly string _primaryKey = "elzirrKCnXlacvh1CRAnQdYVbVLspmYHQyYrhx0PltHi8wn5lHVHFnd1Xm3ad5cn4TUcH4U0MSeHsVykkFPHpQ==";
+    private static readonly string _primaryKey = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx";
     ```

 1. Save all of your open editor tabs.